RuchitKumarPatel/FireGPT-Group3-AMI/README.md

 ## 🚀 Getting Started

-To run FireGPT on your local machine, you can use Docker (recommended), Conda, or a standard Python virtual environment.
+To run FireGPT on your local machine, you can use Docker, Conda, or a standard Python virtual environment.

 ### Prerequisites